 A green pot filled with a chunky soup, including pieces of chicken, white beans, corn, and a rich broth.
 A wooden spoon lifts a portion of the soup, showcasing its ingredients.

 Ladle the soup into bowls and top with cheese, avocado, sour cream, or tortilla strips for extra texture and flavor!
+Give it a squeeze of fresh lime juice and enjoy.

 A rustic bowl filled with a hearty white bean soup, garnished with chopped herbs, sliced jalapeños, and lime wedges.
 A spoon rests in the bowl.
 A small bowl of jalapeños is in the background on a woven placemat.